-Form E is a financial statement which is completed and signed by each party to a divorce when they are exchanging financial disclosure.
+Form E is a statement containing the financial details of a couple during a divorce.
 In a divorce case, a Form E is a standard form of Statement which both parties will complete with a view to providing each other with a complete picture of their financial position.
 While there are other ways of exchanging financial information, the Form E is very thorough, and certainly usually my preferred way to deal with disclosure.

 What is the purpose of a Form E?

 It is most commonly used in the following scenarios: